 What's the difference between the campaign types I see when I add a new campaign?

-First, it is important to know what each campaign type has in common.
-No matter which campaign type you choose in the Feathr Ads Module, the end result is the same: you are displaying your ads to an audience, wherever they may be browsing on the internet.
+Before learning how they differ, it is important to begin by understanding what each of these campaign types has in common.
+No matter which of these six campaign types you choose in the Feathr Ads Module, the end result is the same: you are displaying your ads to an audience, wherever they may be browsing on the internet.
 The primary difference between each campaign type is how that audience is defined.

 What is a retargeting campaign?